mcandre/lair/README.md

 ## Speed

-lair is designed for low latency.
-This should yield valuable time back to you.
-Spend the extra time developing your main applications and libraries, or just grabbing a cup of coffee.
+lair is designed for low overhead, so that the bulk of your CPU time is dedicated to executing your build commands.
+Spend the extra time developing your projects, or just grabbing a cup of coffee.

 🦋🦋🦋